Last Updated: 10th April 2025

 5.1 Your Representations and Warranties

-Legal Compliance: You will use the services and the deliverables in compliance with all applicable laws and regulations.
-You will not use Hatchly to create any content that is unlawful, offensive, or that violates the rights of others.
+• Lawful use: You will use the services and deliverables in compliance with applicable laws and will not request content that is unlawful, defamatory, hateful, harassing, obscene, or otherwise objectionable.

 6. Limitation of Liability and Disclaimers